 Fax: (512) 463-9468

-TDLR has an e-mail notification system that will automatically inform parties via e-mail about changes of importance that have occurred in programs of interest to them.
+TDLR has an email notification system that will automatically inform you by email about important changes to programs of interest to you.
 This is a free service offered by TDLR.
-To subscribe, simply follow these five easy steps.
+To subscribe.

-Once you have subscribed we will notify you of proposed rule changes, rule adoptions, commission meeting dates and any other important changes that occur.
+Once you have subscribed, we will notify you of proposed rule changes, rule adoptions, commission meeting dates, and any other important changes.